NoXPhasma/protondb_faq/README.md

 ## The game doesn't show any text

 Some games need Windows fonts to be installed.
 Since Proton version [3.16-4](https://github.com/ValveSoftware/Proton/wiki/Changelog#316-4) this will be done for you automatically.
-If you are using Proton 3.7, try if switching to version 3.16-4 or higher fixes your problem.
+If you are using Proton 3.7, see if switching to version 3.16-4 or higher fixes your problem.

-To change the Proton version, go to the Steam settings and there to the tab Steam Play.
+To change the Proton version, go to the Steam settings and then to the tab Steam Play.
 You need to activate the option "Use this tool instead of game-specific selections from Steam".
 Then you can chose the Proton version in the drop down menu.

 ## Some games like Witcher 3 have missing textures/enemies

 This is fixed since DXVK Version [0.90](https://github.com/doitsujin/dxvk/releases/tag/v0.90) and Vulkan 1.1.88.
-Unfortunately at time of this writing, you need beta drivers for Nvidia (396.54.09) and AMD users need at least Mesa version 18.3
+Unfortunately at the time of this writing, you need beta drivers for Nvidia (396.54.09) and AMD users need at least Mesa version 18.3

 ## Why do some games stutter at the beginning?